Ready to organize your online business with AirTable?

 - Schedule - I outline each week of content, the monthly topic, and our focus for individual weeks.

-- Requested Topics - Members of The Organized Corner can request topics so I track all of those requests and check them off once I’ve covered them.
+- Requested Topics - Members of The Template Nook (formerly The Organized Corner) can request topics so I track all of those requests and check them off once I’ve covered them.

 - Revenue - A table where I can quickly calculate monthly revenue